Cole-T-Harris/OptimizeRouteApp/README.md

 ### Utilizing the Tool

-1. Create a project on supabase or wherever you want to create your own postgresql database
+1. Create a project on supabase or wherever you want to create your postgresql database

 2. Install schema onto the database:
 ```psql --host=<host> --port=<port> --username=<username> --dbname=<database_name> --file=supabase/database_setup.sql```